 > Encryption allows reasonably safe storage of data in the Cloud

 Another reason to use encryption is that you can easily move your sensitive data to the Cloud for convenience and sharing purposes.
 You will not have to worry about the increased vulnerability of the data if it has this last line of defense to protect it.

 All Businesses are at Risk Regardless of Size

-But small businesses are actually an attractive target for hackers and according to a survey, 60 percent of cyber-attacks in 2014 were targeted towards small and medium-sized businesses.
+But small businesses are actually an attractive target for hackers and according to a survey, 60 percent of cyber-attacks in 2014 were targeted at small and medium-sized businesses.
 Furthermore, viruses such as ransomware were so widespread that it was predicted they hit over half of all U.S. businesses in 2016.

 The first thing you need to figure out is whether it actually matters that much if your security is breached or not.
 The second thing you need to figure out is whether you are sufficiently well protected.

 Does Your Business Store Sensitive Information?